Epstein probe chief: Andrew falsely portraying himself as willing to aid inquiry

 In the programme’s aftermath the duke stepped back from royal duties but became the focus of US authorities who wanted to question him about the financier, who killed himself in his jail cell while awaiting trial for sex trafficking.

-Four days after last year’s interview, the duke said in a statement he was “willing to help any appropriate law enforcement agency with their investigations, if required”.
+Four days after last year’s interview, the duke said he was “willing to help any appropriate law enforcement agency with their investigations, if required”.

 But Mr Berman told reporters in March the royal has “completely shut the door on voluntary co-operation”.